 How to impact the lives of thousands of women within a remote community? • Identify a need • Listen carefully to the unspoken words • Partner with local social workers/doctors/stakeholders • Create an awareness campaign • Empower women with the knowledge and tools to initiate that change • Go for it!
-Smile for Hope … read more
+Click on image to … read more

 Spreading Hope One Smile at a Time